saref/frustration-index-UBQP/README.md

 Now issue the following command to install the Gurobi package

 conda install gurobi

+5-Request an academic license from https://www.gurobi.com/downloads/end-user-license-agreement-academic/ and install the license on the computer where Gurobi Optimizer is installed following the instructions given on Gurobi license page.

 Completing these steps is explained in the following links: